 The following is a list of literary journals with a medical focus.
 Many of these are affiliated with an individual school; please check guidelines to ensure that they accept submissions from outside their community before sending work.

 * Inclusion here does not equal endorsement.
 Please do your own research before submitting.

-All links are current as of April 2018.
-If you find a non-working link or newly defunct publication at anytime in the future, or if you know a journal or magazine that should be added to this list, please let me know.
-I appreciate your help in making this list as comprehensive as possible.
-Thank you!
+All links are current as of August 2020.
+If you find a non-working link, or if you know a publication that should be added to / deleted from this list, please let me know.

 — Nicole Melanson

 Abaton is Des Moines University’s student-produced literary journal.
 Abaton explores aspects of health care that often elude academic disciplines.
 It is these often unspoken sentiments of the provider and patient that form a bridge to an evidence-based profession.